 Hot Honey Roasted Walnuts

-Honey Roasted Walnuts with hot honey!
-This addicting snack takes the classic honey roasted peanuts to a whole new level with the addition of hot honey and healthy benefits of walnuts.
+Try these Hot Honey Roasted Walnuts for a sweet and spicy snack!
+This addicting snack takes the classic honey roasted peanuts to a whole new level with the addition of hot honey and hearty walnuts!

-If you’re looking for more snack recipes, check out some of my other favorites like Honey Roasted Cashews, Pink Himalayan Sea Salt Popcorn, or Cinnamon Roasted Almonds.
+If you’re looking for more snack recipes, check out some of my other favorites like Pink Himalayan Sea Salt Popcorn, Lemon Tahini Hummus, Brown Butter Pumpkin Spice Popcorn, or Homemade Cinnamon Roasted Almonds (No Sugar).

 Why You’ll Love This Recipe

-Better Than Store Bought: Many honey roasted nuts can contain added ingredients that are not necessary such as seed oils, gums, or starches.
-When you make your own you can avoid all these potentially harmful ingredients!
+- Better Than Store Bought: Many honey roasted nuts can contain added ingredients that are not necessary such as seed oils, gums, or starches.
+When you make your own you can avoid all these ingredients!
+Just like with Sourdough Strawberry Pop Tarts, homemade is better!

-Twist on a Classic: These Hot Honey Roasted Walnuts are a twist on classic honey roasted peanuts.
-But I’m using organic walnuts which have omega-3s, vitamin E, fiber, protein and more.
-They’re quickly becoming the “almond” as far as healthy nuts go!
+- Twist on a Classic: These Hot Honey Roasted Walnuts are a twist on classic honey roasted peanuts.
+But I’m using organic regenerative walnuts instead.
+You may also love Honey Roasted Cashews too!

-Healthy Snack: These Hot Honey Roasted Walnuts is a delicious but also healthy snack!
+- Healthy Snack: These Hot Honey Roasted Walnuts is a delicious but also healthy snack!
+Just like Best Homemade Kale Chips With Nutritional Yeast.

 Ingredients